patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-testing.md

 3. **Test keyboard accessibility, and check that these requirements are met:**
-    - All functionality is keyboard accessible
+    - All functionality is keyboard accessible.
     - Elements in the HTML and in the layout follow a logical order.
-    - Elements with focus are clearly visible
+    - Elements with focus are clearly visible.

 4. **Disable styles**, then test the information architecture and presence of adequate text labels.
 The [WAVE browser extension from WebAIM](//wave.webaim.org/extension/) provides this feature if it isn't available in the browser you are using.